SinTan1729/chhoto-url/README.md

 # Bloat that will not be implemented
 - Tracking or spying of any kind.
 The only logs that still exist are errors printed to stderr and the default SLF4J warning.
 - User management.
-If you need a shortener for your whole organisation, either run separate containers for everyone or use something else.
+If you need a shortener for your whole organization, either run separate containers for everyone or use something else.
 - Cookies, newsletters, "we value your privacy" popups or any of the multiple other ways modern web shows how anti-user it is.
 We all hate those, and they're not needed here.
 - Paywalls or messages begging for donations.
-If you want to support me (for whatever reason), you can message me through GitLab issues.
+If you want to support me (for whatever reason), you can message me through GitHub issues.

 # Screenshot
 ![Screenshot](screenshot.png)